allenrobel/ask/README.md

-# ask - Ansible ScriptKit
+# ask - Ansible ScriptKit README version 102

 Ansible ScriptKit is a set of classes and example scripts that can be used to generate playbooks.
 We use this internally for some of our customer proof of concepts and thought we'd open-source it for anyone else to use and to contribute to.